mteichtahl/nx-plugin-for-aws/docs/src/content/docs/guides/example.md

 1. Select the **Nx** console plugin on the left, and click **Generate (UI)**.
 The component generator selection list is displayed.
    ![VSCode Generate UI](/img/nx-generate-ui.png)
 2. Choose the generator for the component you want to add.
-For example, `infra#app`.
+For example, `ts#infra`.
    ![Component generator](/img/nx-component-generator.png)
 3. Fill in the details.
 The terminal window in the bottom runs a dry run and shows you what files will be created.
 4. To proceed, click **Generate**.